nawka12/MoonarohBot/README.md

 # MoonarohBot
-Discord music bot using discord-player and @distube/ytdl-core.
+Discord music bot using discord-player and discord-player-youtubei extractor.

 Dependencies:
 - Node.js 20 or up